 A Short History of Eskilstuna

-There were earlier two trade centres in the area, Tuna and Fors.
+There were earlier two trade centers in the area, Tuna, and Fors.
 The sagas about Sankt Eskil take place around Tuna.
 Eskil is believed to have been an English monk who was killed by heathens in the end of the 11th century.
 Tuna eventually changed its name to Eskilstuna sometime during the 13th century.

 The church in Tuna was in use as a monastery by the Order of Saint John from the 13th century until Sweden’s protestant reformation under the rule of Gustav Vasa.
 The monastery was at the time of the reformation demolished to make room for the new castle, Eskilstunahus.

 Nearby Torshälla received its town privileges in 1317, but it would take until 1659 before Eskilstuna would receive them.
 This was after the establishment of smithies in Eskilstuna, most of which were owned by Reinhold Rademacher who moved them here from Riga.

 A free town for metal processing was established within the city in 1771.
 This meant that small manufacturers could produce without worrying about taxes.
 The Swedish king Karl X Gustav granted the status and it ceased to exist first in 1879. when it was incorporated with the rest of Eskilstuna.

 The metal processing did for a long time mean a lot of weapons, but the industrial revolution meant fast development for Eskilstuna when going into the 20th century.
 The process earned Eskilstuna the name “Stålstaden“, the City of Steel.

 Eskilstuna is a city with a long history and there are plenty of museums here to guide you through the different times.
 Once you or the kids have had enough of the old history, there is still a zoo to visit.
 Maybe you have some time to enjoy the Swedish fauna and flora that is right around the corner?